The following words and terms, when used in this chapter, shall

 through a resistance heating element immersed in water.

-providing inspection services.
+(AIA) providing inspection services.

-(35) Inspector--The chief inspector, a deputy inspector,
+(38) Inspector--The chief inspector, a deputy inspector,

-the boiler into service.
+the boiler to be brought into service.

-(37) Installation--The act of installing a boiler or
+(40) Installation--The act of installing a boiler or

 associated equipment.

-(38) Internal inspection--A complete and thorough inspection
+(41) Internal inspection--A complete and thorough inspection

 of the interior waterside and fireside areas of a boiler as construction